Boudoir Photography

 Where is the boudoir studio located?

-The studio is at 83 E Water St, Rockland, MA — about 25 minutes south of Boston on Route 3.
+The studio is at 83 E Water Street, Rockland, MA — about 25 minutes south of Boston on Route 3.
 Free on-site parking.
 The space is private and professional, with hair and makeup, changing area, and no other photographers sharing the studio during your session.

 About the Author